 An overview of the Company's results is shown in the Financial Highlights on page 2.
-The revenue reserve remains substantially in deficit, and no dividend is proposed in respect of the year ended 31 December 2023 (2022: nil).
-As stated in the Chairman's Statement, the Board considers it unlikely that a dividend will be declared in the near future.
+The revenue reserve remains substantially in deficit, and no dividend is proposed in respect of the year ended 31 December 2024 (2023: nil).

 Future development